The race for the most capable AI

 OpenAI launches GPT-4.
 The gap to every other AI company is wide enough that for most of the year, GPT-4 has no real competitor.

 Anthropic ships Claude 3.5 Sonnet.
-For the first time, a non-OpenAI model is widely regarded as better at coding — the first dimension on which the lead changed hands.
+In internal agentic coding evaluations, it solves 64% of problems compared to Claude 3 Opus's 38%, marking the first time a non-OpenAI model is widely regarded as better at coding.

 - February 24, 2025